AashiAgarw/StaySafePurdue/index.md

 **Objectives**

  Our project interactively presents data from Purdue's Daily Crime Log in a Bubble Map using data scraping techniques and Google Maps API.
- We hope that our user friendly visual of crimes on campus empowers students to take control over their safety.
+ We hope that our user friendly visual of crime on campus empowers students to take control over their safety.

 **Future Steps**